Mom's Cinnamon Rolls

 5. Bake at 375 for 20-25 minutes.

-6. Mix glaze.
-It should be runny, but not too runny.
-If it's too thick, add 1 tsp milk and mix until reaches drizzling consistency.
-Spread evenly over each roll.
+6. Make icing or frosting.
+Glaze should be runny, but not too runny.
+If it's too thick, add 1 tsp milk and stir until reaches drizzling consistency and no lumps remain.
+For froting, beat butter, sugar, vanilla and milk until smooth.
+Spread evenly over each roll while warm.

 *To scald milk: Place the milk into a saucepan on medium temperature and heat just until it starts to boil.
 Immediately remove from stove and set aside.